What happens if my child refuses to attend school in Australia?

 Youth and parent sitting down on bed

-Questions parents and carers often ask include:
+Questions parents and carers often ask about school refusal include:

 • What will happen if my child keeps refusing to go to school?